ionic-team/ionic-io-docs/push/troubleshooting.md

   }
 }
 ```

+## I want to send my push to a list of tokens that contain both iOS and Android devices.

+This is totally A-OK!
+Our backend will parse the tokens you send and automatically detect their platform.

 ## When I try to test my app, I get a "cannot read property 'pushNotification' of undefined" error.